-Interestingly, the 500 disciples who saw Jesus after his resurrection and those who witnessed Christ’s ascension, were not at that time even anointed.
+Interestingly, the 500 disciples who saw Jesus after his resurrection and those who witnessed Christ’s ascension, were not even at that time anointed.
 The anointing spirit was not poured out until ten days after Christ had ascended back to the Father.
 Likewise, the man Saul, a Pharisee at the time, who later became the apostle Paul, was the only man to see a post-ascension manifestation of Christ, which is why Paul later explained that he was like a man born premature.
 In what sense was Paul born prematurely?

-Whereas the 500 saw a human appearing Christ, Paul saw a glimpse of the Christ that will manifest himself to his earthly disciples during the parousia—A glorious manifestation it will be.
+Whereas the 500 saw a human-appearing Christ, Paul saw a glimpse of the Christ that will manifest himself to his earthly disciples during the parousia—a glorious manifestation it will be.